Quick answer

 Virginia-Specific Regulations and Laws

-Virginia’s body art regulations live primarily in the Virginia Administrative Code, Title 12, Agency 5.
+Virginia’s tattooing regulations live primarily in the Code of Virginia Title 54.1, Chapter 7 and the Board for Barbers and Cosmetology’s rules at 18 VAC 41.
+Minor consent is governed by Va.
+Code § 18.2-371.3.
 These rules govern everything from age restrictions to record-keeping.

 Age Restrictions